bitcobblers/ZeUnit/readme.md

 }
 ```

 Behind the scenes, the *SimpleServiceInjectorRegistraty* that is passed into the *LamarContainerAttribute* creates the container registration for *ISimpleInjectedService* with some implementation.
-When the testing framework calls the Activator defined in the *LamarContainerAttribute*, it creates the instance of the class.
+When the testing framework calls a Composer defined in the *LamarContainerAttribute*, this composer is responsible for creating the instance of the class.

 At the same time, there is nothing that prevents the test from being as simple as an XUnit/NUnit test is today.
 A test requires no additional context to exist before it is run.